searchbox-io/Jest/README.md

 JestResult result = client.execute(search);
 ```

->Add ElasticSearch dependency to use QueryBuilder api
+>Add ElasticSearch dependency to use SearchSourceBuilder

 Result can be cast to List of domain object;